misiektoja/xbox_monitor/docs/troubleshooting.md

 When both the input and the output are a terminal and the email channel passed, the report offers one real test message.
 Nothing is sent without a separate yes, and the result is counted in the summary.

 Doctor never starts the interactive sign-in, because that writes a token file.
-A missing token cache is reported as a warning naming the command that creates one.
+A missing token cache is reported as a warning naming the command that creates one, which is `--setup` or the first monitoring run.

+## Setup and Secret Commands

+`--setup`, `--set-ms-app-credentials` and `--set-smtp-password` need an interactive terminal, since the values they collect must stay hidden.
+Run outside one they explain that and exit non-zero rather than reading a secret from a pipe.

+Ctrl+C is safe at every question.
+During `--setup` it reports that the destination files were not changed, and during a secret command it reports that the dotenv file was left as it was.
+After `--setup` has saved, Ctrl+C only skips the optional doctor run or the offer to start monitoring.

+`--setup` needs somewhere to put the secrets, so it refuses `--env-file none`.

 ## Error Messages and Recovery